-Before you begin using estrogen, weigh the pros and cons of the treatment with your doctor.
-Use estrogen at the lowest dosage you can, and use it for as short a time as possible to reduce complications.
+Before you begin using estrogen, weigh the pros and cons of the treatment with a doctor.
+Use estrogen at the lowest dose you can and use it for as short a time as possible to reduce risks.

 While you can’t prevent your body’s natural hormone fluctuations, you can help ease the symptoms of estrogen loss.
 You can also take measures to prevent some of the complications of estrogen loss.

-These lifestyle changes for managing estrogen loss include:
+These strategies for managing estrogen loss include:

 - Eating a balanced diet.
 Foods rich in calcium and vitamin D can boost bone health and help prevent osteoporosis.